 In 2014, the Centers for Medicare & Medicaid Services (CMS) expanded the use of Medicaid to pay for school-based health services for all Medicaid-enrolled students, instead of covering only students with disabilities who received health-related services as part of their special education plan.

 At first, states were slow to implement this change, even though it could potentially reap dividends for school districts.
 Many states had codified the original policy in their Medicaid state plans, which meant they would have to update the plan.

 Another barrier identified is the challenge of identifying the types of personnel who can meet the licensure, training and education requirements often tied to Medicaid reimbursement.
 Ensuring alignment across state education/other agency standards and Medicaid requirements for school health personnel is critical to helping schools maximize reimbursement.
 (View the School Medicaid Programs map to learn more about school health services eligible for Medicaid reimbursement and the types of eligible providers in your state.)

-Today, nearly a third of all states have increased access to school health services through Medicaid reimbursement — and much has been learned about what it takes.
+As of October 2023, more than two dozen states have increased access to school health services through Medicaid reimbursement — and much has been learned about what it takes.
 There are best practices for organizing and advancing policy; for how to design the administrative processes; and how to tackle other big obstacles to improving student access to care.

 By focusing on Medicaid-funded school-health services, Healthy Students, Promising Futures provides a unique glimpse into building a sustainable funding structure and offers concrete lessons for collaboration among agencies.